zeque92/RealTime3DwithPython/Landscape/Readme.md

-RealTime3DwithPython/Landscape
+# RealTime3DwithPython/Landscape

-A Fractal Landscape with mouse zooming.
+A Fractal Landscape with mouse controlled zooming.
+See also http://https://oldskoolpython.blogspot.com/